vikasm25/Open_Tab_Saver/README.md

-Thought for a second

-Here’s a fun, emoji‑powered version of your README! 🎉🔖

----

 ## 🚀 OpenTab Saver

-A Chrome extension to capture & stash your open tabs for later—so you never lose track of that research or YouTube rabbit‑hole! 🕵️‍♂️💻
+OpenTab Saver is a Chrome extension that captures and stores your open browser tabs for later retrieval.
+It provides an interactive history view, grouped by date, and lets you restore or export snapshots of tabs as CSV files.

 ---